leesahanders/my_website/README.md

  - questionable.quarto.com
  - lisa.quarto.com

 I run `quarto publish quarto-pub` after cd-ing in to my my_website directory.
 Answer "Y" to overwrite my previous site and to use the correct account.
+Alternatively can bypass prompts and render with `quarto publish quarto-pub --no-prompt --no-render`.

-I can access my account and see my deployments at https://questionable.quarto.pub/blog/.
+I can now access my account and see my deployments at https://questionable.quarto.pub/blog/.

-TODO: Figure out how to overwrite only the changes instead of a completely new deployment (if possible).
+The "API error 401" can be resolved by removing and reconnecting the account using `quarto publish accounts` to remove the account.
+You will be prompted to add an account when `quarto publish quarto-pub` is next run.

 ## Publishing 2.0 - now make it automated using github actions